isomerpages/nlb-reference/_singapore-history/Malay Genealogy Research.md

 yang berkaitan dengannya, yang dirujuk atau menjadi panduan bagi pengumpulan bibliografi ini.</p>
 <p>======================================================================</p>
-<p>Tracing Malay family lineage are often difficult because documentation
-and records are very poorly documented and seldom published commercially.
+<p>Tracing Malay family lineage are often difficult because records are very
-Most family records are either typed or handwritten in their original state as pencil or ink notes on paper, bound and then folded or rolled up for storage.
-There are also those that are displayed in the glass pavilion.
+poorly documented and seldom published commercially.
+Most family records are either typed or handwritten in pencil or ink on paper, bound and then folded or rolled up for storage.
-The author or registrar is the copyright owner of the descendant jurai who represents the family members responsible for adding or updating it.
-For others, there are those who hire a scribe called "Cadillac" whose job is to write and sketch the lineage, according to what is instructed.
-Notes sheets, charts and names are collected and bound with adhesive into a simple, homemade book.
-Or photocopies are made in limited numbers and distributed to family representatives (usually the oldest members) on special occasions of gatherings.
 This resource guide presents a select list of publications containing information on the lineage of the Malay family or related to it, to serve as a guide for the compilation of Malay family history or genealogy.</p>
 <h3><strong>Judul-judul Melayu (Malay Titles)</strong></h3>
 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Dilema Singapura : peminggiran politik
 dan pelajaran masyarakat Melayu / Lily Zubaidah Rahim ; penterjemah, Yunus